-- Global Mode: Access the ProgTempo and Sound Sel parameters. - Program and Multi mode: Access 16 Banks of Favorite Programs and Multis using the Channel/Layer/Zone Up/Down buttons. - Program Edit mode: Access all VAST editor pages. - Multi Edit mode: Access 8 Zones.
+- Global Mode: Access the ProgTempo, Sound Sel, and Recv MMC parameters. - Storage Page: Access "Fill from ID" feature. - Program Edit Mode: Access all VAST editor pages. - Multi Edit mode: Access 8 Zones and all editing functions.

 FX Mode

 The FX Mode parameter determines how the Forte SE responds to interrupts with regards to effects.
 You can set this parameter to either Performance or Multitrack.